How to Apply

 Follow up with recommenders, monitor your application status to ensure that all materials have been received, and accept your offer if admitted.

-The recommended deadlines above help ensure applicants receive a decision before the first day of summer coursework.
+The recommended deadlines below help ensure applicants receive a decision before the first day of summer coursework.
 We have found that students who submit all their application materials before these deadlines are better set up for a successful first term at Relay.
 However, most programs accept applications after the recommended deadline from individuals who are hired later in the summer.
 Admissions is offered on a rolling basis and Relay can only review complete applications.
 Applicants can expect to receive a decision approximately four to six weeks after submitting a complete application.

 Admissions for each program closes no later than the first day of in-person class.
 For more information on your program’s admissions requirements, visit your campus page.